 Balance transfer cards can be a powerful tool in your debt-management repertoire.
 They let you attack credit card debt head-on via popular snowballing methods without paying more interest than you have to.
 And sometimes, that means no interest at all.
-We detail how balance transfer cards help you dig out of debt below.
+Here’s what using a 0% APR balance transfer can do for your debt.

 Take the above scenario and consider what else you could do with the $684 in interest charges that a 0% balance transfer could save you.
-For example, you could pay down another debt or make payments on a different credit card balance before additional interest can accrue on that.
+For example, you could pay down another debt or make payments on a different credit card balance before additional interest can accrue it.
 In short, with a balance transfer card, the same amount of money covers more of your debt.
 You can use this savings from balance transfer to gather momentum and eventually reduce all your outstanding debt.